DanielJPark/phase-0/week-2/wireframe-reflection.md

 3. Did you enjoy wireframing your site?

-	Yes, I have expereince in art/drawing and have done similar things to this.
+	Yes, I have expereince in art/drawing and have done similar things to this in the past.
 I also found it to be similar to the writing process where you write a "rough draft."

 4. Did you revise your wireframe or stick with your first idea?